toasthead/copycat/README.md

 1. Free don't mean easy.
 2. Free means be careful.
 3. Lots of bugs means fun times.
+4. asdf

 ALWAYS
 ======
 1. Always.
 No matter what.
 Add this indicator as a New Panel.
 When you add the indicator there is a section called "Visual" and it has a drop down.
 Use the "Panel" dropdown and select "New Panel".
 Derk says, "Not on my price panel!".
-2. You will understand in time or you will stand under.
-3. The Indicator NAME will be the Cat Account you choose but you SHOULD use the text input Label to identify the underlying Kitten accounts.
+2. A cool feature man, is that the Indicator NAME will be the Cat Account you choose but you SHOULD use the text input Label to identify the underlying Kitten accounts.
+3. You will understand in time or you will stand under.
-5.  asdf
+4.  asdf

 Instasllation
 =============
 1. Deeeeeeeeeeeeeeeerrrrrrrrrrrrkkkkkkkkkkiiiiiiiieeeeee!
-2. Just download it and then use the fucking NT8 import
+2. Just download it and then use the fucking NT8 import.
+3. It is totall free open source so you can open the .cs file in a text editor of your choice like HatePad, Derk means, Notepad and see there is nothing harmful.
+Trust us, if we wanted to harm you, you would have already been harmed.
+4. asdf

 Setup
 =====